flathub-infra/documentation/blog/2024-02-22/index.md

 ![elementary AppCenter with brand colors on app banners](appcenter.png)

-Now that we can finally pick up these colors from appstream metainfo files we want to make use of them, and they are essential for the new banners.
+Now that we can finally pick these colors up from AppStream MetaInfo files, we want to make use of them—and they are essential for the new banners.

 ## Adding brand colors